KlaudioSilva/gaiotto-clone/README.md

 ## 📸 Preview

-*(Adicione aqui uma imagem ou GIF mostrando o visual do projeto ou um link para o GitHub Pages se for publicado)*
+* (Adicionar uma imagem ou mostrando o visual do projeto ou o link do GitHub Pages quando for publicado)*

+---

+## 🧾 Licença | License

+Este projeto está licenciado sob a MIT License.
+This project is licensed under the MIT License.

 ---